 The development process of the strategic plan was participatory, entailing critical reflections by SEP’s staff and members.
 A strategic analysis focusing on both the internal and external context has been undertaken in this regard.
 The outcome has been used as an input for developing the strategic direction.
 The strategic plan defines frameworks, focus areas, goals and activities for realizing mandate and ambitions of SEP.
 Furthermore, SEP’s identity – vision, mission, and values – has been reviewed in the process to ensure greater focus, ownership and application.

-Goal 1: Capacities are built within families, caregivers, community health volunteers, teachers and institutions to ensure quality intervention on children with disability is provided.
+Goal 1: Capacities are built within families, caregivers, community health volunteers, teachers and institutions to ensure quality intervention for children with disabilities is provided.

-A key pillar of SEP’s approach is capacity building for community based groups, schools, children’s homes, and centres.
+A key pillar of SEP’s approach is capacity building for community based groups, schools, children’s homes, and centresin informal urban settlements and rural areas.
 SEP organizes training and technical assistance for families, caregivers, community health volunteers and teachers.
-It trains peer educators in order to increase the access to basic therapy and educational intervention for children and families in rural and disadvantaged communities.
+SEP trains peer educators in order to increase the access to basic therapy and educational intervention for children and families in rural and disadvantaged communities.
 The transdisciplinary approach helps to minimise professional gaps and enhances a child centred intervention.
-SEP focuses on therapy and educational intervention in low-income and disadvantaged communities and in areas where no sufficient services are available.
-This is eminent for children with disabilities to develop their fullest potential.
+The capacity building is eminent for children with disabilities to develop their fullest potential.

 Goal 2: Professionals acquire specialized skills through high-quality transdisciplinary training.

 SEP proposes training for professionals in the field of children with disabilities.
-It thereby promotes a transdisciplinary approach (occupational therapy, physiotherapy, speech and language therapy, special needs education, psychology).
-Training is dedicated to young professionals who join SEP as intern members, SEP members for continuous professional development and a public audience.
+Thereby SEP promotes a transdisciplinary approach (occupational therapy, physiotherapy, speech and language therapy, special needs education, psychology).
+Training is dedicated to young professionals who join SEP as intern members, SEP members for continuous professional development, and a public audience.

 Goal 3: Children with disabilities are integrated in regular school settings whenever possible.

 Every child in Kenya who has a disability — no matter its nature/condition — has the right to go to school.
-SEP ensures teachers, parents and caregivers receive information and training that helps them to better understand their child with disabilities, how to integrate it in school and support it in their individual learning processes.
+SEP ensures teachers, parents and caregivers receive information and training that helps them to better understand their children with disabilities, how to integrate him/her in school and support him/her in their individual learning processes.
 Furthermore, SEP is raising awareness on inclusive education.
 It aims at reducing stigma, discrimination and prejudice that prevent children with disabilities from accessing education on equal terms to others.

 Goal 4: SEP’s formal and operational structure is suitable to support its present and future activities.

-SEP is determined to be an effective and sustainable organization in order to meet the social, economic and civic needs of our target groups and members.
-Therefore, we concentrate on building the capacity of the organization to effectively implement our mission and to respond to local demand for quality services.
+SEP is determined to be an effective and sustainable organisation in order to meet the social, economic and civic needs of our target groups and members.
+Therefore, we concentrate on building the capacity of the organisation to effectively implement our mission and to respond to local demand for quality services.

-Goal 5: SEP maintains existing and establishes new relations in a dynamic professional environment in order to carry out its activities.
+Goal 5: SEP maintains and establishes relations in a dynamic professional environment in order to carry out its activities.